Sherman5A/apple-silicon/report/report.md

 # Abstract

-Apple announced their 2 year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference 2020 [@apple-announcement].
+Apple announced their two year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference 2020 [@apple-announcement].
 This report will explore the transition's motives and results through investigating